What Account-Based Marketing

 Targeting High-Value Accounts

-ABM values quality over quantity.
-Companies pick and choose a handful of worthwhile accounts that match their ideal customer profile and concentrate their efforts on them.
+ABM prioritizes quality over quantity.
+Companies carefully select a small number of high-potential accounts that closely match their ideal customer profile and concentrate their marketing and sales efforts on nurturing those relationships.

 Personalization at Scale